shawnh-git/orgstar-mode/README.md

 # orgstar-mode
 WordStar like keys for Emacs/Org.

-Works really well with which-key as a replacement for the WordStar help screens.
+Works really well with 'which-key' as a replacement for the WordStar help screens (bundled with emacs 30 afaik).

+'ispell' is needed for spellchecking.

+'powerthesaurus' package is used for thesaurus lookup etc.

 Download orgstar-mode.el and load in your init file to install.